What does Turning Green hope to accomplish?

 How can my school be involved?

-Bring TTG to your high school, college, or student organization simply by sending us an email!
+Bring TG to your high school, college, or student organization simply by sending us an email!
 Hundreds of high schools and universities have joined the movement.
 Current outreach includes student government, eco clubs, sustainability leaders, Greek life, journalism, community service organizations, environmental studies teachers and professors, national PTA and other youth-centered forums.
 There are many opportunities to engage your campus, so get involved and be a key part of spreading this message far and wide!
 Contact us for more information.

-Why should I get involved with TTG?
+Why should I get involved with TG?

 There are many reasons to get involved!
 Here are a few of our favorites: